jimpames/N2NHU-labs-universal-game-engine/README.md

   HOWTO play:

-  make a config folder inn your folder for the game and put all .ini in the config folder
+  make a config folder in your folder for the game and put all .ini in the config folder

   Start SSH server:            python ssh_server_multiplayer_rpg.py